Type theories in category theory: Background and motivation

 \begin{remark} In a simple type theory, terms are typed in a context and types are canonical mathematical objects.
 However, since we are dealing with a dependent type theory, types will be formed in a context too.

 We will have two basic judgments: \textit{context formation} $\Gvdash$ (the types in $\Gamma$ are well-typed) and \textit{type formation} \fbox{$\Gvdash\isType A$} ($A$ is a well-typed type in $\Gamma$).
-Based on these judgments, we define the judgment for terms (using~\cref{conv:gray}): \ttfragment{term} It reads ``term $u$ has type $A$ in context $\Gamma$, presupposing \fbox{$\Gvdash\isType A$}''.
+Based on these judgments, we define the inference rules for terms (using~\cref{conv:gray}) using the following syntax (these are not actual rules, but syntax demonstrations): \ttfragment{term} They read ``term $u$ has type $A$ in context $\Gamma$, presupposing \fbox{$\Gvdash\isType A$}'' and ``term $u$ and $v$ are the same term of type $A$ in context $\Gamma$, presupposing $\Gvdash u:A,\Gvdash v:A$''.

 We also have the judgment for substitution objects: \ttfragment{subst-obj} It reads ``in the context $\Gamma$, the $i$-th term in $\sigma$ have the $i$-th type in $\Delta$, presupposing $\Gvdash,\Delta\vdash$''.
 It is assumed that $\sigma$ and $\Delta$ have the same length. \end{remark}

-\begin{remark}[Substitutions] Although we are going to treat substitution informally, we would like to emphasize some important insights about substitutions. \begin{itemize} \item Consider a substitution object $\Gvdash\sigma:\Delta$ (a judgment already described in~\cref{rem:basic-tt}): it is a fact that ``terms in $\sigma$ can refer to bindings in $\Gamma$'', and we say ``$\sigma$ \textit{instantiates} the context $\Delta$''. \item Consider a term $\Delta\vdash u:A$, both $u$ and $A$ can refer to bindings in $\Delta$. \end{itemize} We can turn $u$ into another term, typed in the context $\Gamma$ by applying the substitution $\sigma$ since the open references to $\Delta$ can be replaced by the terms in $\sigma$, which can refer to bindings in $\Gamma$.
-This process can be described by the following deduction: \ttfragment{subst-ty} Similarly, for contexts $\Gamma,\Gamma',\Gamma''$ and substitutions objects $\sigma,\gamma$, there is: \ttfragment{subst-ctx} The above deduction tree induces the definition of a category (\cref{def:cat-ctx}). \end{remark}
+\begin{remark}[Substitutions] Although we are going to treat substitution informally, we would like to emphasize some important insights about substitutions. \begin{itemize} \item $\Gvdash\sigma:\Delta$ (a judgment already described in~\cref{rem:basic-tt}): means ``terms in $\sigma$ can refer to bindings in $\Gamma$'', and we say ``$\sigma$ \textit{instantiates} the context $\Delta$''. \item Consider a term $\Delta\vdash u:A$, both $u$ and $A$ can refer to bindings in $\Delta$. \end{itemize} We can turn $u$ into another term, typed in the context $\Gamma$ by applying the substitution $\sigma$ since the open references to $\Delta$ can be replaced by the terms in $\sigma$, which can refer to bindings in $\Gamma$.
+This process can be described by the following deduction: \ttfragment{subst-ty} Similarly, for contexts $\Gamma,\Gamma',\Gamma''$ and substitution objects $\sigma,\gamma$, there is: \ttfragment{subst-ctx} The above deduction tree induces the definition of a category (\cref{def:cat-ctx}). \end{remark}